 Besides consent, the other big requirement is insurable interest.
 Whenever the insured and the policyowner are not the same person, the policyowner must be able to prove that they will suffer a financial loss when the insured dies.
 Further, the policy amount must be similar to the amount of that loss.
 (Related: Can you insure anyone?)

 So, for example, if your parent owes $150,000 on their mortgage and you want to take out a $170,000 policy to cover the mortgage debt and funeral expenses, then your insurable interest should be easy to prove.
 But you’d be hard pressed to secure a $5 million policy on your parent in this situation.

-Deciding which type of life insurance is best for a parent
+Which type of life insurance is best for a parent?

 No matter what age your parent is, the type of life insurance policy that covers them should align with the risk being covered.
 With that in mind, you might purchase a term policy to cover a debt, a permanent policy to cover estate taxes, and a final expense policy to cover a funeral.
 You don’t have to purchase all three (though you could).
 The goal is to purchase the type of policy that best matches your family’s circumstances.
 Here’s a brief overview of how each major type of life insurance for seniors works.

 - Term life insurance: As we mentioned earlier, term policies tend to offer coverage for the least amount of money.
 But what makes them so affordable is that the coverage terms expire after a certain number of years, often 10, 20, or 30 years.
 Term coverage may not be available past age 85, even if the policy is taken out at a younger age.
 That may be fine if the risk you’re insuring against goes away before the term is up.
 But for more enduring risks, you may want to choose a whole life policy.